dhermes/bezier/docs/python/binary-extension.rst

 .. note::

-   Invoking ``gfortran`` **can** be done from the Windows command prompt (e.g. it works just fine on AppVeyor), but it is easier to do from a shell that explicitly supports MinGW, such as MSYS2.
+   Invoking ``gfortran`` **can** be done from the Windows command prompt, but it is easier to do from a shell that explicitly supports MinGW, such as MSYS2.

 By default, the created shared library will depend on ``gcc`` libraries provided by MinGW: